LinuxCommandLibrary

 PARAMETERS

---server ["path"]
+--server directory

-Serve files from current (or given) directory
+Serve files from specified directory

---proxy "url"
+--proxy url

 --no-open